abed-alnaif/heterozygous-indel-detection/README.md

 location of the indel will exhibit mixed peaks, making it very difficult to subtract the reference sequence by manual examination.

-In cases where the subtracted sequence is ambiguous, IUPAC conventions are used to indicate the level of ambiguity.

-The program uses basepairs 61-80 to align the two sequences.
-Thus, the two sequences should be at least ~100 basepairs long.

 USAGE
 =====